Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Nucleons in hard-wall model

 \section{Nucleons in hard-wall model}

 Electromagnetic transition form factors are an important probe for the study of the internal structure of nucleons.
-These form factors were studied in the framework of certain models.
-We apply the hard-wall model of the holographic QCD for the calculation of these Roper-nucleon transition form factors.
-To this end, firstly, we introduce nucleons and briefly present the known formulas for a description of these particles in this model.
-The metric for this model is the five-dimensional AdS metric in Poincare patch:
+These form factors were studied in the framework of different models [16, 18, 26, 34].
+We apply the hard-wall model of the holographic QCD for the calculation of $N^{*}\longrightarrow N$ transition form factors.
+The metric for this model is the five-dimensional AdS metric in Poincare patch [30]:

-The fifth coordinate $z$ extends from $ 0 $ to $ \infty $.
+The fifth coordinate $z$ extends from $ 0 $ to $z_{m}$.
 These boundaries of the AdS space are called the ultraviolet (UV) and infrared (IR) ones, respectively. $ \eta_{\mu\nu} $ is the metric of the Minkowski space $ (\eta_{\mu\nu}=diag(1,-1,-1,-1); \mu,\nu=0,1,2,3).$

-As is known from \cite{19}, in order to describe nucleons in the AdS/CFT correspondence framework, it is necessary to introduce two independent fermion fields in the bulk of AdS space, which describe to chiral components of the nucleons.
+In order to describe nucleons in the AdS/CFT correspondence framework, it is necessary to introduce two independent fermion fields in the bulk of AdS space, which describe the chiral components of the nucleons as is known from Ref.
+[35] (A further elaboration of this model can be found in Ref.
+[36]).
 The minimal bulk action for the spinor field is written in the following: